Christopher Gattelli

 Christopher Gattelli is an American choreographer, performer and theatre director.

 Early life and career

 Gattelli grew up in Bristol, Pennsylvania.
-He started dancing at the age of 11 and is a "Star Search" Grand champion.
-As a performer, he appeared in How to Succeed in Business Without Really Trying (Revival) and the role of Pouncival in Cats.
+He started dancing at the age of 8 and is a "Star Search" grand champion.
+As a performer, he appeared in How to Succeed in Business Without Really Trying (revival) and the role of Pouncival in Cats.

 Choreographer

+Christopher Gattelli is best known for his work on the 2012 Broadway musical Newsies.

-Gattelli has choreographed several special benefit concerts, including Chess (2003), Hair (also co-director, Actor's Fund, 2004), and "Chance and Chemistry: A Centennial Celebration of Frank Loesser" (also directed, Actors Fund, October 2009).
+Gattelli has choreographed several special benefit concerts, including Chess (2003), Hair (also co-director, Actor's Fund, 2004), and Chance and Chemistry: A Centennial Celebration of Frank Loesser (also directed, Actors Fund, October 2009).